sigpwned/oauth4j/README.md

 #### Twitter Implementation

-To use the Twitter implementation, web applications should register the `TwitterOAuth1Resource` class with the server engine as a new resource class.
+The class `TwitterOAuth1Resource` is a fully-baked implementation of the Twitter 1.0a OAuth flow.
+To use it, web applications should register the `TwitterOAuth1Resource` class with the server engine as a new resource class.
 This adds the following new endpoints to the web
 application:

 * `${baseUrl}/oauth/twitter/1/authenticate`